Steve Jobs: Health problems

 In October 2003, Jobs was diagnosed with cancer.
-In mid-2004, he announced to his employees that he had a cancerous tumor in his pancreas.
-The prognosis for pancreatic cancer is usually very poor; Jobs stated that he had a rare, much less aggressive type, known as islet cell neuroendocrine tumor.
+In mid 2004, he announced to his employees that he had a cancerous tumor in his pancreas.
+The prognosis for pancreatic cancer is very poor; however, Jobs stated that he had a rare, less aggressive type, known as islet cell neuroendocrine tumor.

 Jobs resisted his doctors' recommendations for medical intervention for nine months, in favor of alternative medicine.
-According to Harvard researcher Ramzi Amri, this "led to an unnecessarily early death".
-Other doctors agree that Jobs's diet was insufficient to address his disease.
 However, cancer researcher and alternative medicine critic David Gorski wrote that "it's impossible to know whether and by how much he might have decreased his chances of surviving his cancer through his flirtation with woo.
 My best guess was that Jobs probably only modestly decreased his chances of survival, if that."
 Barrie R. Cassileth, the chief of Memorial Sloan Kettering Cancer Center's integrative medicine department, on the other hand, said, "Jobs's faith in alternative medicine likely cost him his life ...
 He had the only kind of pancreatic cancer that is treatable and curable ...
 He essentially committed suicide."

 According to biographer Walter Isaacson, "for nine months he refused to undergo surgery for his pancreatic cancer – a decision he later regretted as his health declined".
 "Instead, he tried a vegan diet, acupuncture, herbal remedies, and other treatments he found online, and even consulted a psychic.
-He was also influenced by a doctor who ran a clinic that advised juice fasts, bowel cleansings and other unproven approaches, before finally having surgery in July 2004".
+He was also influenced by a doctor who ran a clinic that advised juice fasts, bowel cleansings and other unproven approaches, before finally having surgery in July 2004."
 He underwent a pancreaticoduodenectomy (or "Whipple procedure") that appeared to remove the tumor successfully.
 Jobs did not receive chemotherapy or radiation therapy.
 During Jobs's absence, Tim Cook, head of worldwide sales and operations at Apple, ran the company.

-In January 2006, only Jobs's wife, his doctors, and Iger and his wife knew that his cancer had returned.
-Jobs told Iger privately that he hoped to live to see his son Reed's high school graduation in 2010.
+In January 2006, only Jobs's wife, his doctors, and Iger knew that his cancer had returned.
+Jobs told Iger privately that he hoped to live to see his own son Reed's high school graduation in 2010.
 In early August 2006, Jobs delivered the keynote for Apple's annual Worldwide Developers Conference.
 His "thin, almost gaunt" appearance and unusually "listless" delivery, together with his choice to delegate significant portions of his keynote to other presenters, inspired a flurry of media and internet speculation about the state of his health.
 In contrast, according to an Ars Technica journal report, Worldwide Developers Conference (WWDC) attendees who saw Jobs in person said he "looked fine".
-Following the keynote, an Apple spokesperson said that "Steve's health is robust."
+Following the keynote, an Apple spokesperson said that "Steve's health is robust".